To run this in Google Colab, uncomment the following line

 jax.config.update("jax_enable_x64", True)

-INFO (geometric_kernels): Numpy backend is enabled, as always.
-To enable other backends, don't forget `import geometric_kernels.*backend name*`.
+INFO (geometric_kernels): Numpy backend is enabled.
+To enable other backends, don't forget to `import geometric_kernels.*backend name*`.

 INFO (geometric_kernels): JAX backend enabled.